Hypnosis Frequently Asked Questions

 How are the hypnotists trained?

 The training hypnotists receive is varied, depending on which school they attend.
 Some are only trained in direct suggestion; others have a broader selection of therapeutic techniques.
+All my training was hands on, face to face practical application.
 Hypnosis is a very practical skill and cannot be well taught through correspondence courses, of which there are several.
 To ensure the practitioner of your choice has sufficient training, interview him/her over the phone or face to face.

 Can the hypnotist tell exactly how many appointments I will need?